Intimate partner violence; Spousal abuse; Elder abuse; Child abuse; Sexual abuse - domestic violence

 - Find help.
 Help your loved one connect with a national hotline or a domestic violence agency in your area.

-The National Domestic Violence Hotline website.
-Help a friend or family member.
+The National Domestic Violence Hotline.
+Getting help for a friend in need.